Polygamy: What Love Is This?

 Top

-9. Traditional Christianity all comes from Constantine and the Council of Nicea.
+9. Traditional Christianity all comes from Constantine

-The council of Nicea is perhaps one of the most misunderstood, and most maligned, components of Church history among Mormons.
+The council of Nicea is one of the most misunderstood, and most maligned, components of Church history among Mormons.
 So it's important to set some things straight.

 First, the Council of Nicea does not form the basis of traditional Christianity; Jesus Christ, his nature and his atoning work on the cross are what form the basis of Christianity.
 The Council of Nicea at best can be said to affirm this understanding, and not create it.